ALL Accor+ Explorer Offers a Dining Voucher on New Memberships

 If you have one or two trips per year to destinations like Bangkok, Danang, Singapore, Sydney, Tokyo, or Bali, and you are willing to plan at least a couple of nights at Accor properties, then you have a good chance of making the math work in your favour.

-Redeeming Stay Plus nights at higher-value properties, catching the occasional Red Hot Rooms deal, and taking advantage of dining discounts can easily outweigh the annual fee over the course of a year.
+Redeeming Stay Plus nights at higher-value properties, landing the occasional Red Hot Rooms deal, and taking advantage of dining discounts can easily outweigh the annual fee over the course of a year.

 ALL Accor+ and Frequent Flyer Partnership